Proxy vs VPN compared across architecture, encryption, speed, privacy, and use cases. A clear decision matrix to choose the right tool for your needs.

 Using Proxies and VPNs Together

 VPN as a base layer, proxy on top.
 You run a VPN to encrypt your connection and hide your activity from your ISP.
 Then your scraping tool connects to a proxy service through the VPN tunnel.
 Your ISP sees only VPN traffic.
 The proxy service sees the VPN's IP as your origin, not your real IP.
 The target server sees the proxy's IP.
-This adds one more layer of separation between your identity and the target, at the cost of additional latency (your traffic now traverses both a VPN tunnel and a proxy hop).
+This adds one more layer of separation between your identity and the target, at the cost of extra latency (your traffic now traverses both a VPN tunnel and a proxy hop).

 Cost Comparison and Practical Decision Matrix